 Bug bounty programs reward individuals for finding and reporting software bugs and are increasingly becoming a core part of an organization's vulnerability management strategy.
-The prevalence of such programs has created vulnerability management service opportunities for channel partners, who can weigh in with forensic and remediation services to determine whether a bug is legitimate and then fix it.
+The prevalence of such programs has created bug bounty service opportunities for channel partners, who can weigh in with forensic and remediation services to determine whether a bug is legitimate and then fix it.

 IT services firm NCC Group launched a global bug bounty services practice in 2015 but has been offering bug bounty and vulnerability disclosure-related services since 2011.
 The firm helps with technical triage and remediation.

 "From our early experience in the trenches, we saw the potential of bug bounty and formed a dedicated practice focused on this space," said Adam Ruddermann, director of bug bounty services at NCC Group.
 Initially, the firm offered bug bounty services on an ad hoc basis "to clients who discovered that a bug bounty process actually created a large volume of work for their internal teams that they were unable to deal with."

 NCC's bug bounty service offerings have grown into a full practice that allows clients "to utilize professional, skilled security consultants to undertake triage services in an efficient way, reducing the burden on internal teams" while providing information to the research community, he said.